 Nomination Deadline: August 1

-Purpose: The Conference on College Composition and Communication (CCCC) Lavender Rhetorics Award is presented annually to three works (one book, one article, and one dissertation) published within the past two years that best make queer interventions into the study of composition and rhetoric.
-Works should rise to a high level of excellence in their originality, the significance of their pedagogical or theoretical contributions to the field, and their existing or potential influence.
+Purpose: The Conference on College Composition and Communication (CCCC) Lavender Rhetorics Award is presented annually to four works (one book, one article or book chapter, one dissertation, and one nontraditional scholarly text) published within the past two years that best make queer interventions into the study of composition and rhetoric.
+Works should rise to a high level of excellence in their originality, the significance of their pedagogical or theoretical contributions to the field, their affective impact, and their existing or potential influence.

-- Article Award: A one-page statement of the work’s contribution to queer scholarship in rhetoric and composition studies as well as an electronic copy of the article.
+- Article or Book Chapter Award: A one-page statement of the work’s contribution to queer scholarship in rhetoric and composition studies as well as an electronic copy of the article.
+Nominators may, if they choose, put forward an entire special issue.
+In the case that the special issue is selected, editors and contributors will receive the award equally.

 - Dissertation Award: A one-page statement of the work’s contribution to queer scholarship in rhetoric and composition studies as well as an electronic copy of the dissertation.

-Recipients of these awards will receive a one-year membership in CCCC/NCTE and be recognized and receive a plaque at a reception during the CCCC Annual Convention.
+Recipients of these awards will be recognized and receive a plaque or, in the case of special issues or edited collections, a certificate at a reception during the CCCC Annual Convention.
 Winners will be notified in January.

 Lavender Rhetorics Award Winners